cbezault/STL-Wiki/Setting-Up-An-Azure-Pipelines-Agent.md

 Steps taken to set up a build machine.
 These are how @BillyONeal set up our agents:

 * Get an Azure VM created.
 The current build agents are `B8ms` sized machines.
+Ensure firewall rules limit access to only the Azure DevOps IPs as documented at https://docs.microsoft.com/en-us/azure/devops/organizations/security/allow-list-ip-url?view=azure-devops
 * Log in and create a powershell script with the following content:

 ```